elf4j/elf4j-tinylog/README.md

 </dependency>
 ```

-Note: A library, API, or server/container codebase would use the `test` or `provided` scope; or just use the ELF4J API -
+Note: Only one logging provider should be loaded and working at run-time.
+If different logging providers end up in the
-without any SPI provider, at all.
-Only one logging provider should be loaded and working at run-time; the
+final build of an application, the "elf4j.logger.factory.fqcn" system property have to be used to select the desired
-facilitating codebase should leave the provider choice to the end-user application.
+provider.